 🚐 Book a Guided Tour If:

-🏆 My Verdict: Best Approach for Day Trips from Porto
+🏆 My Verdict: Smart Approach for Day Trips from Porto

-Aveiro: Go self-guided by train — it is quick, cheap, and the canal cruise is easy to book on arrival.
+Aveiro: Go self-guided by train, it is quick, affordable, and the canal cruise is easy to book on arrival.
 Only book a tour if you want the Costa Nova extension.

 Coimbra: Book the Coimbra Full-Day Tour ($72, 4.7⭐).
 The Joanina Library sells out in peak season and a tour guarantees your access.
 The guided commentary on the university's history adds real value.